It is now well over two decades since Eric Cantona signed for Manchester United and changed the course of history.

 But for Cantona, it was a Faustian deal with the Red Devils.
 A deal that saw him go from champion in 1992 – the final days of the old First Division – to retirement in 1997 at the age of 30 after four new Premier League titles and two FA Cups with Manchester United; a retirement decision taken in protest at the growing commercialisation of football.

-He was a valued part of a grand old football team, but he was the moral, spiritual and footballing leader of a grand new Football team.
+He was a valued part of a grand old football team in Leeds, but he was the moral, spiritual and footballing leader of a grand new Football team in Manchester.
 He went from good to great, from talent to icon.

 His rise at United was rapid.
 One of Ferguson’s greatest talents was the ability not just to see a player’s strengths, but to nurture them.
 With Cantona, he saw a useful dark side and gave it fertile ground to grow.
 The Frenchman tripled his goal tally in his first season at Old Trafford, scoring nine Premier League goals.
 He then finished the next season, in 1993/94, as United’s top goalscorer.